Breaking: #105728 - Extbase backend modules not in page context rely on global TypoScript only

 Description

-Extbase based backend modules are sometimes bound to pages as well: They can have a rendered page tree configured by their module configuration, and then receive the selected page uid within the request as GET parameter id.
+Extbase-based backend modules are sometimes bound to pages as well: They can have a rendered page tree configured in their module configuration and then receive the selected page UID within the request as GET parameter id.

-Other extbase based backend modules however are not within page scope and do not render the page tree.
-Examples of such modules within the core are the backend modules delivered by the form and beuser extension.
+Other Extbase-based backend modules, however, are not inside a page scope and do not render the page tree.
+Examples of such modules within the TYPO3 Core are the backend modules delivered by the form and beuser extensions.

-Such extbase based backend without page tree modules had a hard time to calculate their relevant frontend TypoScript based configuration: Since TypoScript is bound to pages, they looked for "the first" valid page in the page tree, and the first valid sys_template record to calculate their TypoScript configuration.
-This dependency and guesswork made final configuration of extbase backend module configuration not in page context brittle, intransparent and clumsy.
+Such Extbase-based backend modules without a page tree had a hard time calculating their relevant frontend TypoScript-based configuration: Since TypoScript is bound to pages, they looked for "the first" valid page in the page tree, and the first valid sys_template record to calculate their TypoScript configuration.
+This dependency on guesswork made final configuration of Extbase backend module configuration not in page context brittle, opaque, and clumsy.

-TYPO3 v14 puts an end to this: Extbase backend modules without page context compile their TypoScript configuration from "global" TypoScript only and stop calculating TypoScript from guessing "the first valid" page.
+TYPO3 v14 puts an end to this: Extbase backend modules without page context compile their TypoScript configuration from global TypoScript only and no longer calculating TypoScript by guessing "the first valid" page.

-The key call to register such "global" TypoScript is ExtensionManagementUtility::addTypoScriptSetup() in ext_localconf.php files.
+The key call to register such "global" TypoScript is the method ExtensionManagementUtility::addTypoScriptSetup() in ext_localconf.php files.

 Impact

-Configuration of extbase based backend modules may change if their configuration is defined by the first given valid page in the page tree.
+Configuration of Extbase-based backend modules may change if their configuration is defined by the first valid page in the page tree.
 Configuration of such backend modules can no longer be changed by including TypoScript on the "first valid" page.

 Affected installations

-Instances with extbase based backend modules without page tree may be affected.
+Instances with Extbase-based backend modules without a page tree may be affected.

 Migration

-Configuration of extbase based backend modules without page tree must be supplied programmatically and "made global" by extending $GLOBALS['TYPO3_CONF_VARS']['FE']['defaultTypoScript_setup'] using ExtensionManagementUtility::addTypoScriptSetup() within extensions ext_localconf.php files.
+Configuration of Extbase-based backend modules without a page tree must be supplied programmatically and made "global" by extending $GLOBALS['TYPO3_CONF_VARS']['FE']['defaultTypoScript_setup'] using ExtensionManagementUtility::addTypoScriptSetup() within extensions’ ext_localconf.php files.
 The backend module of the form extension is a good example.
-Additional locations of extensions that deliver form yaml definitions are defined like this:
+Additional locations of extensions that deliver form YAML definitions are defined like this:

 EXT:my_extension/ext_localconf.php